AmazingAshish/ePustakalay/README.md

 ## Description

-The Library Management Website is a user-friendly web application developed using HTML, CSS, and JavaScript.
+ePustakalay is a user-friendly web application developed using HTML, CSS, and JavaScript.
 It provides an efficient solution for managing a library's collection of books.
 Users can easily search for books, add new books to the inventory, view available books, and delete unwanted ones.

 ## Demo